OpenRockets/web-dev-error-solutions/errors/mern/handling-mern-stack-errors-casterror-cast-to-objectid-failed-for-value-in-mongodb/README.md

+# 🐞 Handling MERN Stack Errors:  `CastError: Cast to ObjectId failed for value "..."` in MongoDB

 This document addresses a common error encountered when working with MongoDB, Express.js, React.js, and Next.js (MERN) stacks: the `CastError: Cast to ObjectId failed for value "..."` error.
 This error typically occurs when attempting to use an invalid Object ID in a MongoDB query.
 Object IDs are unique identifiers assigned to documents in MongoDB, and using incorrect values (e.g., a string instead of a valid ObjectId) will trigger this error.